Brain Tumors: New Advances in Treatment

 A diagnosis of a brain tumor sounds like a scary thing.
-And certainly, a brain tumor can be a serious diagnosis; life expectancies can vary widely, depending on the type of tumor, and how far advanced the disease has become.
+Certainly, a brain tumor can be a serious diagnosis.
+However, life expectancies can vary widely depending on the type of tumor and how far the disease has progressed.
 But the good news is that there are many amazing new treatments that are giving many patients much longer, more fulfilling lives than what they could have expected in decades past.
 Doctors have highly effective surgical as well as nonsurgical options in their toolkit.

 Are all brain tumors cancer?

-Cancerous tumors, by definition, however, will usually advance and cause problems at some point.
+Cancerous tumors, on the other hand, will usually advance and cause problems at some point.

 What are the symptoms of a brain tumor?